Lucky for us, the winter is on its way out.

 If you’re anything like the team at the Honey House, your skin might still be reeling from the cold weather.
 Your hands take an especially brutal hit; the skin is thin, they’re often exposed, and they dehydrate with constant washing and chores.
 And with dry hands come dry, damaged cuticles-but fear not!
-In treating your cuticles with honey, you can begin to repair damage before it sets in.
+With this cuticle treatment with honey, you can begin to repair damage before it sets in.

 Nourishing your hands and cuticles will help to reduce the chance of developing hangnails and cracks in the skin.
 For starters, use any combination our of our honey scrubs and butters to cleanse, exfoliate and moisturize hands on a daily basis.
-In doing this, your hands will be softer and resistant to damage.
-If you’re experiencing dry, irritated cuticles (and hands, for that matter), we have a more extensive treatment for you to try and see if it helps.
+In doing this, your hands will be softer and able to take on the elements.
+If you’re experiencing dry, irritated cuticles (and hands, for that matter), we have a more extensive cuticle treatment for you to try and see if it helps.

 Treat damaged cuticles with a natural salve with the following ingredients:

 - Raw Eastern Shore Honey (2 tablespoons)